The 4 most effective email templates to follow up on outstanding invoices

 Going over the pricing before starting a job and then keeping your customer constantly up to date with your billable hours as the job progresses can help avoid any pricing disputes when it comes time to invoice them.

 If a customer does dispute your prices, try to come to a compromise that works for both parties.
-This could involve breaking down the cost of materials, labor, and overhead so the customer can see where their money is going.
+This could involve breaking down the cost of materials, labor, and overheads so the customer can see where their money is going.

+Disputes arise when clients spend more than they budgeted for when making their purchase order.
 However, if you have taken every effort to avoid a pricing dispute then you should take a firm stance on payment.

 This is especially true if the customer has already agreed to your prices and then tries to haggle after the job is completed.